New, Large-Scale Data Center Planned in Maryland After $100M Land Deal

 Coming in at around $47,619 an acre, the price is considerably lower than land in the data center sites of Northern Virginia’s Loudoun and Prince William counties, which command around $1 million an acre, based on deals over the past year.

-The scheduled development plan includes a design for sustainable power and water use, investments in robust fiber connectivity, and a nature-first aesthetic to protect views and reduce visibility from public roadways, protecting existing historical structures.
+The development plan addresses sustainable power and water use, robust fiber connectivity, and a nature-first aesthetic to protect views and reduce visibility from public roadways, protecting existing historical structures, per the statement.

 Houlihan Lokey served as financial adviser to Quantum Loophole, while law firm Jackson Walker and David Severn of Offit Kurman were the company’s legal advisers.